knative/docs/serving/installing-logging-metrics-traces.md

 ## Logs

-Knative offers three different setups for collecting logs:
+Knative offers three different setups for collecting logs.
+Choose one to install:

 1. [Elasticsearch and Kibana](#elasticsearch-and-kibana)
 1. [Stackdriver](#stackdriver)